 - Popular examples: Alba, Blue Mountain, Buena Vista, Hidcote, Munstead

 - Identification: These plants are descended from a hybrid between English lavender and spike lavender, Lavender angustifolia x latifolia.
 Because the second parent blooms later, this hybrid bloom later than English lavender types.

 - Popular examples: Grosso (popular for oil harvesting), Provence, Silver Frost, Wilson’s Giant

 - Identification: The whorls of the flower spikes are tightly compacted together.

-- Pruning Strategy: Cut heavily in autumn to reduce size just before winter.
+- Pruning strategy: Cut heavily in autumn to reduce the size just before winter.
 Prune only lightly after flowering.
 Cut back by 1/3 to 1/2 stem length, or to a few nodes above old wood if present or the base.

 - Popular examples: Most of these varieties are newer than more traditional lavender selections, many from the mid-1990s.
 Otto Quast, Winter Bee, and Madrid Blue are a few I’ve seen for sale.